TotallyInformation/node-red-contrib-infocache/docs/design.md

 [[toc]]

-## Main Features
+## Main Requirements

-- Uses Node-RED's native Context Storage feature
+- Use Node-RED's native Context Storage feature
-- Integrates with uibuilder's cache control messages
+- Integrate with uibuilder's cache control messages
 - Control (clear or replay) the cache using a control input message
 - Control the cache by topic or client/user id
-- Control the overall size of the cache
+- Control the overall size of the cache by restricting the maximum number of messages (by topic/client/user)
-- Allows replay of a specific position in the cache
+- Allow replay of a specific position in the cache
 - Multi-instance - use as many infocash nodes as memory allows, uses node context so all data is isolated.
--
+- Identify clients by a specified message property (defaults to "_socketId" to work with uibuilder)
+- Take any uibuilder control message.
+Only respond to cache control messages.
+No further flow logic required.
+- uibuilder control messages will not be cached.
+- Slight delay (250ms) on replay along with a deduplication of requests (debounce) to handle the fact that front-ends need to send a trigger on window.load AND on socket connected.
+- Allow reverse replay.
+Default is first-in-first out (FIFO) but should be able to replay as LIFO (last in, first out).
+- Allow replay of first, last or specific index position only.

-## Options
+## Options Needed

 - Cache Data by:
    -  any message (no categorisation, flat record of input messages)